 Why Your Business Needs a Guest WiFi Network

 Network security is a hot topic these days.
 We don’t really talk about some of the other issues that your local network can encounter.
-So many businesses deal with slowness on their network, especially at key times when productivity seems to suffer.
+So many businesses deal with slowness on their network, especially at key times.

-There are machines that should be using corporate WiFi.
-This includes work laptops, printers, and some mobile devices that are specifically dedicated to work, like a Point of Sale tablet.
+There are machines that should be using corporate Wi-Fi.
+This includes laptops, printers, and mobile devices that are specifically dedicated to work, like a Point-of-Sale tablet.

 Since these devices need access to company resources and data they need to be connected on the same network as the servers they should be communicating with.
 Without this direct connection, there could be problems trying to get their job done.

-Many times there will be network monitors in place as well so managed services providers like briteCITY can resolve networking issues before they become a larger problem.
-If there is a lot of noise that is not work-related on the network it can cloud the results of these monitors and report issues where there may not be any.
+Oftentimes, there will be network monitors in place, which means managed services providers like BRITECITY can resolve networking issues before they become a larger problem.
+If there is a lot of noise that is not work-related on the network, it can cloud the results of these monitors and report issues where there may not be any.

-Not only that, but employees are more likely to be off-task on a personal device than on a work device.
+Employees are also more likely to be off task on a personal device than on a work device.
 Although the device is on the same network and the time spent online can still be tracked through the corporate network, people get a false sense of privacy since they are using their own devices.

 Create a Guest Network